rzkowskii/Slider/README.md

 This is a professional-grade system.
 All contributions must:
 - Include comprehensive error handling
-- Maintain Marcus-grade reliability standards
+- Maintain enterprise reliability standards
 - Include appropriate TypeScript types
 - Pass all stress tests